EXTRA: Emoji and the Law

 They were looking at the depiction of the emoji as a way of carbon dating the item and showing that her story could not possibly be true.

-Sometimes emoji even find themselves at the center of a security fraud lawsuit.
+Sometimes, emoji even find themselves at the center of a security fraud lawsuit.
+There's an entire genre of investing that's sometimes called mean stocks.

 These are situations where the stock price doesn't necessarily reflect the underlying economic value.
+In that community,

-there's essentially a form of pump and dump that takes place where someone buys stock, hypes it, gets people to buy the stock as well, drives up the price, and then dumps the stock, leaving the later comers holding the bag.
+there's essentially a form of pump and dump that takes place where someone buys stock, hides it, gets people to buy the stock as well, drives up the price, and then dumps the stock, leaving the later comers holding the bag in 2022 the activist investor ryan cohen took a big stake in the ailing retailer bed bath and beyond and he shared a social media post that included an emoji called the full moon face

 And the court said that's a plausible interpretation of why he included the moonface emoji.

+I love the thumbs up emoji.
 It's one of my most commonly used emojis.

+Yeah, it's the classic dad emoji.
 Sadly, I live up to the stereotype.

+Goldman says the thumbs up is more contentious than it seems.
 The thumbs up emoji has come up in a number of litigated cases.

-And the essential gist of the legal dispute is whether or not a thumbs-up emoji means that I acknowledge your message or I agree with your message.
+And the essential gist of the legal dispute is whether or not a thumbs up emoji means that I acknowledge your message or I agree with your message.

 Take, for instance, a case that played out in Canada when a farmer offered to sell around 190,000 pounds of flax to a grain buyer.

 The buyer sent over a contract via text message and said, I'd like to buy your flax.
+The seller responded with a thumbs up emoji.

 As it turned out, that particular year, flax scrap didn't go the way they wanted it to.
+The seller says, I'm not going to sell you my flax.

 The buyer says, we have a contract.

-And I interpreted that as an assent to my offer.
+You gave me the thumbs up emoji.
+And I interpret that as an assent to my offer.

 Those particular parties had a history of dealing with each other that suggested that the thumbs up emoji in their relationship would have been an assent and not just acknowledgement.

-And so the court used standard contract interpretive principles to look at the conversation they had, as well as the dealing that they had in the past to say, I'm pretty confident that this was not acknowledgement.
+And so the court used standard contract interpretive principles to look at the conversation they had, as well as the dealing that they had in the past to say, I'm pretty confident that this was not an acknowledgement.

-And the court held that it was, in fact, a binding contract.
+This is an acceptance.
+And the court held that it was in fact a binding contract.

 And as a result, the seller owed tens of thousands of dollars of damages for not performing under that contract.